naemazam/Voov-Automation/README.md

 Python and Selenium based Voov Auto Online Meeting Joiner GUI Application.

+#  Story

+Online Class is A very good way to learning from home, But some times We forget Because we are in home or busy with some other work.

 ## Acknowledgements

  - [Try to use Update Chrome and ChromeDriver On system ](https://chromedriver.chromium.org/)